-11 The total amount of compensation that a person may receive during a period of twelve consecutive months is limited to a maximum amount set by the French Health Minister (i.e., currently €4,500).
-See Order of 25 April 2006 relating to the maximum amount of compensation for constraints that a person may receive during the same year for participation in biomedical research (www.legifrance.gouv.fr/jorf/id/ JORFTEXT00000240514#B).
+15 The total amount of compensation that a person may receive during a period of 12 consecutive months is limited to a maximum amount set by the French Health Minister (i.e., currently €4,500).
+See Order

-possible damage or harmful consequences (unless the damage does not result from the fault of the sponsor).
-The insurance cannot stipulate guarantees for an amount lower than the thresholds set by the relevant decrees.12 iv Named-patient and compassionate use procedures
+For interventional trials, sponsors must subscribe to an insurance policy guaranteeing their civil responsibility, which allows for the compensation of trial participants in case of possible damage or harmful consequences (unless the damage does not result from the fault of the sponsor).
+The insurance cannot stipulate guarantees for an amount lower than the thresholds set by the relevant decrees.16 iv Early access and compassionate access programmes

-The EU Clinical Trial Regulation No. 536/2014 is currently expected to become applicable by early 2022.
-However, the Regulation will only govern interventional trials with medicinal products; other interventional trials and non-interventional trials will remain subject to French law.
+The EU Clinical Trial Regulation No. 536/2014 became applicable on 31 January 2022 and replaces some of the aforementioned French rules (subject to transitional provisions).
+However, the Regulation only governs interventional trials with medicinal products; other interventional trials and non-interventional trials remain subject to French law.